Nita Naldi: Film career

-While Valentino went on his one-man strike, which prevented him from appearing on film, Naldi took on several Famous Players-Lasky roles with growing importance, including The Ten Commandments (1923), directed by Cecil B. DeMille.
-When Valentino returned and fixed his contract woes, she joined him for his final Famous Players-Lasky film, the now lost A Sainted Devil (1924).
+While Valentino went on his one-man strike, which prevented him from appearing on film, Naldi took on several Famous Players–Lasky roles with growing importance, including The Ten Commandments (1923), directed by Cecil B. DeMille.
+When Valentino returned and fixed his contract woes, she joined him for his final Famous Players–Lasky film, the now lost A Sainted Devil (1924).
 Naldi left the company soon after.

 In 1924, the Valentinos and Naldi traveled to France in order to do research for the film The Hooded Falcon. which was never made.
 Upon returning to California, the duo made Cobra.
 The film was not well received, and Cobra became the last film in which Naldi and Valentino starred together.
 The Valentinos' marriage was ending around this time.
 After Valentino signed a contract with United Artists, he banned Rambova from the set.
 She was given her own film as a consolation.
 Naldi starred in Rambova's 1925 production What Price Beauty?
-The film suffered distribution problems, was barely noted at the time, but is noteworthy for being actress Myrna Loy's first screen appearance.
+The film suffered distribution problems, it was barely noted at the time, but it is noteworthy for being actress Myrna Loy's first screen appearance.

 After finishing the Dorothy Gish film Clothes Make the Pirate, Naldi left for France for a short vacation, where she married J. Searle Barclay.
-Despite multiple rumors that she had retired, Naldi began work on several films, including Alfred Hitchcock's second directorial effort, 1926's The Mountain Eagle.
+Despite multiple rumors that she had retired, Naldi began work on several films, including Alfred Hitchcock's The Mountain Eagle in 1926.
 She is often mistakenly credited for appearing in Hitchcock's The Pleasure Garden.

-Naldi made two films in France and one in Italy before retiring.
-Despite having an acceptable voice, Naldi never made a “talkie”.
+Naldi made two films in France and one in Italy, and then she retired.
+Despite having an acceptable voice, Naldi never made a sound film.